Head, PhD in Development Economics Programme

 PhD, Massachusetts Institute of Technology

-Jean-Louis Arcand is Director of the Centre for Finance and Development and Professor of International Economics at the Graduate Institute of International and Development Studies in Geneva, which he joined in 2008.
-From 2009 to 2012 he was chair of Development Studies.
+Jean-Louis Arcand is Professor of International Economics at the Graduate Institute of International and Development Studies in Geneva, which he joined in 2008.
+From 2012 until 2016 he was Director of the Centre for Finance and Development and from 2009 to 2012 he was chair of Development Studies.
 He is a Founding Fellow of the European Union Development Network (EUDN) and Senior Fellow at the Fondation pour les études et recherches en développement international (FERDI).
 He was assistant and then Associate Professor at the University of Montréal, and Professor at the Centre d'Etudes et de Recherches en Développement International (CERDI).
 He holds a PhD in Economics from the Massachusetts Institute of Technology (MIT), Cambridge, MA, USA.
 His research focuses on the microeconomics of development, with a current focus on impact evaluation of social programme in West Africa and the Maghreb.
 He has been a consultant to the World Bank, the FAO, the UNDP, the Gates Foundation and several national governments.
 He is currently leading multi-year impact evaluations in Angola, Burkina Faso, Burundi, Cameroon, The Gambia, Mali, Morocco, and Senegal, with the topics being investigated ranging from peer mentoring to fight HIV-AIDS, to capacity-building in rural producer organisations to foster food security.

 Development economics, impact analysis, applied microeconometrics, empirics of civil war, applied contract theory, nutrition and health, empirical analysis of economic growth, applications of non-expected-utility models of decisionmaking under uncertainty.